 close this pane without changing any options, click Cancel.

 The available options are:

-Check Use connectivity from Layout Editor panel: and select a Layout Editor panel (if there's more than one panel), if you have a Layout Editor panel that fully describes your layout, including blocks and turnouts, and would like Dispatcher to make use of this connectivity.
-Uncheck this item if no Layout Editor panel with full connectivity is available.
+Check Use connectivity from Layout Editor panels if you have one or more Layout Editor panels that fully describe your layout, including blocks and turnouts, and would like Dispatcher to make use of this connectivity.
+Uncheck this item if no Layout Editor panels with connectivity are available.
 If this item is checked, Dispatcher will automatically check if turnouts are set correctly when allocating a Section, and will inform the dispatcher if the turnouts are not set correctly.
 This item must be checked if Dispatcher is to set turnouts when a Section is allocated (see below), and if trains are to be run automatically.

-Select the type of Signaling control that is use on the panel from the drop down:
+Select the type of Signaling control that is used on the panels from the drop down:

 Select one of these three options for Dispatcher to select Trains from when creating Active Trains:

 Check Layout has block detection hardware if block occupancy detection is available from the layout.
 Uncheck if the layout does not have block occupancy detection, or if Dispatcher should not make use of block occupancy detection.
 Block detection hardware is required for automatic running of trains.

 Check Automatically allocate Sections to Active Trains to activate automated allocation.
 Uncheck to deactivate automated allocation.
 This item is equivalent to the Auto Allocate option check box in Dispatcher's window above the Allocated Sections table.
 It is also equivalent to Auto Allocate in Dispatcher's Options menu.
 Checking it here, then saving Dispatcher Options (see below) will select Auto Allocate and Auto Release when Dispatcher is started.
 Note: The current version of Dispatcher provides limited support for automated allocation of Sections.
 Support will be enhanced in future versions.